manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/always-encrypted-with-secure-enclaves/README.md

 6. Switch to SSMS.
     1. In Object Explorer, navigate to the `ContosoHR` database.
 Then go to `Security` > `Always Encrypted Keys`.
-    2. Open the Column Master Keys and Column Encrption Keys folders.
+    2. Open the `Column Master Keys` and `Column Encryption Keys` folders.
 You should see the metadata object, named `CMK1`, for the column master key and the metadata object, named `CEK1`, for the column encryption key.
     3. Right click on `CMK1` and select `Properties`.
 Note that the metadata object references the key in the key vault.
-Also note `Enclave Computations` is set to `Allowed`, which permits column encryption keys, this columns master key protects, to be used in enclave computations.
+Also note `Enclave Computations` is set to `Allowed`, which permits the column encryption key, this columns master key protects, to be used in enclave computations.

        ![Connection string](./img/ssms-cmk.png)